mmilano/SidePanelCollapse/README.md

 ### Inclusion: Linked Files

-The side panel library is included into the page as linked files, separate from the page's other css and javascript files.
+The side panel library is included into the page as linked files, separate from the page's other CSS and javascript files.

 ```html
 <head>